What is the Wilcoxon Sign Test?

 Because it is a non-parametric test it does not require a special distribution of the dependent variable in the analysis.

 The Wilcoxon Sign test is a repeated measures test of dependency.
-This test is mathematically similar to conducting a Mann-Whitney U-test (which is sometimes also called Wilcoxon 2-sample t-test).
-It is also similar to the basic principle of the dependent samples t-test, because just like the dependent samples t-test the Wilcoxon sign test, tests the difference of observations when the observations are matched.
+Conducting this test closely resembles performing a Mann-Whitney U-test (also referred to as the Wilcoxon 2-sample t-test).
+It also aligns with the basic principle of the dependent samples t-test, as the Wilcoxon sign test, like the dependent samples t-test, evaluates the difference in observations when the observations are matched.

 Related Pages: